piotreq7/voting-app/README.md

 # voting-app
-Simple appliaction for voting over www
+Simple appliaction for voting over www.
+This is just a start.